suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 Each video track can have the following associated Selection Parameters.

-* odec: Codec information (including profile, level, tier, etc.), as defined by the codec registrations listed in {{WEBCODECS-CODEC-REGISTRY}}.
+* codec: Codec information (including profile, level, tier, etc.), as defined by the codec registrations listed in {{WEBCODECS-CODEC-REGISTRY}}.

 * framerate: As defined in section 7.8 of {{WEBCODECS-CODEC-REGISTRY}}.